-YU-NO contains one of the largest video game scripts ever written with almost 100,000 lines of dialogue and over 4 million characters of Japanese text, although this claim is a bit debatable since almost 40 percent of that script is repeated text from command responses .
-In 2009, a team of fans from TLWiki began working on an ambitious English fan translation for the PC version of YU-NO, which was eventually released two years later on September 29, 2011.
-Once completed, the translated script contained over a million words of English text .
+YU-NO contains one of the largest video game scripts ever written according to some sources with almost 100,000 lines of dialogue and over 4 million characters of Japanese text .
+Although these claims are a bit debatable since almost 40 percent of that script is repeated text from command responses .
+However, despite its large script size, a team of fans from TLWiki began working on an ambitious English fan translation in 2009 for the PC version of YU-NO. Two years later, on September 29, 2011, the translation was finished and contained over a million words of English text in its final script .
 The translation team also added several enhancements to the PC port, including adding the voice acting and extra scenes from the Saturn release as well as incorporating the scenario from the PC-98 Special Disk into the main game and uncensoring the PC version's altered content .
 Years later, the group's translation was ported to the original PC-98 version of YU-NO by BabaJeanmel on December 31, 2021 .